r-kan/iReminder/README.md

 As the demo shows, `iReminder` relies on <a href ='https://developers.google.com/custom-search/'>Google Custom Search (GCS)</a> to locate new images.
 Thus to bring out the full power of `iReminder`, just go summit a free GCS account (and obtain **api_key** & **cx** of image search) if you do not have one.
 Learn more about GCS in <a href='https://github.com/r-kan/iReminder/wiki#faq'>iReminder Wiki FAQ</a>.

 # What is iReminder?
-A utility to display images with attached phrases in a highly customizable way.
+A utility to perform on-the-fly image slideshow with attached phrases in a highly customizable way.

 # Typical usage
 * Grasp cared picture